 The vast majority of the soldiers who were enumerated on the 1911 Census would have signed up for a combination of seven years with the colours followed by five years on the reserve; 12 years’ service in total.
 Men serving overseas would generally have already served for at least 18 months to two years in the UK and even if a man transferred to the army reserve the day after the 1911 census was taken he would, in all probability, have been recalled to the colours as a reservist in August 1914.
 This is what makes the 1911 Census such a rich research resource for anyone with an interest in the British Expeditionary Force of 1914 and early 1915.

-The 1911 Census records you will find on British Army Ancestors currently comprise just those soldiers who were enumerated overseas (that is, outside of the UK), and the details I have published here are their regimental details (mostly excluding regimental numbers which were not, as a rule, captured), plus their places of birth and their approximate year of birth.
+The 1911 Census records you will find on British Army Ancestors currently cover the majority of those men who were stationed in Ireland and overseas.
+The details that you will find are a man’s regimental details (mostly excluding regimental numbers which were not, as a rule, captured), plus their places of birth and their approximate year of birth.
 In all cases, the year of birth has been calculated based on the age of the soldier as stated in the 1911 Census.

-There are over 113,000 names recorded in this first release of the British Army of 1911 and the data published here is taken from a fuller transcription which includes precise location in 1911, marital status and, in many cases, pre-army trade.
+There are over 130,000 names recorded in this first release of the British Army of 1911 and the data published here is taken from a fuller transcription which includes precise location in 1911, marital status and, in many cases, pre-army trade or occupation.
 Company-level detail has been captured or worked out for many of the men serving in infantry battalions.

-This transcription of the British Army of 1911 is arguably the most complete and the most accurate transcription published to date and will be followed in due course by transcriptions of soldiers who were serving in England, Wales, Scotland and Ireland in April 1911.
+This transcription of the British Army of 1911 is arguably the most complete and the most accurate transcription published to date and will be followed in due course by transcriptions of soldiers who were serving in England, Wales and Scotland in April 1911.

 For the first time ever, the 1911 census of England and Wales included men and their families who were stationed with their regiments overseas.